Optimization of L-asparaginase type II produced by Bacillus velezensis SE114

 Abstract

 Once the acute lymphoblastic leukemia cells that need L-asparagine are exposed to L-ASNase, they die because of the limitations of L-asparagine.
-As well, the globally rising rate of ALL requires extraordinary efforts to discover new microorganisms with high L-ASNase production and efficiency.
-The aim of this study is high amount of L-ASNase production.
-After isolation, the optimization of the L-ASNase production was performed by the response surface methodology and the central composite design.
+The globally rising rate of ALL also requires extraordinary efforts to discover new microorganisms with high L-ASNase production and efficiency.
+The aim of this study is the high amount of L-ASNase production.
+After isolation, the L-ASNase production was optimized using the response surface methodology and the central composite design.
 Then, in-silico studies were predicted for the L-ASNase-producing gene.
-In this study, Bacillus velezensis was isolated as an L-ASNase producer from the slaughterhouse effluent, by the M9 medium.
-The optimization process further included illustrated Tween 20, glucose, temperature, and L-asparagine, which were more significant for the L-ASNase production, respectively.
-Based on the statistical prediction by the RSM, more enzyme activity (7.11 U/mL) could be realized at 0.6% Tween 20, 1.7% glucose, 55°C temperature, and 1.8% L-asparagine.
-The in-silico studies also established that the binding site located at the N-terminal domain and the active site flexible loop.
-Besides, it contained Thr36, Ala47, Tyr50, Glu84, Asp117, Thr116, Met142, Lys189, Thr193, and Thr192 as the conserved and functional residues in L-ASNase.
-It was concluded that B. velezensis SE114 was produced L-ASNase type II in the present study.
+In this study, Bacillus velezensis was isolated as an L-ASNase producer from slaughterhouse effluent using the M9 medium.
+The optimization process further illustrated Tween 20, glucose, temperature, and L-asparagine, which were more significant for L-ASNase production.
+Based on statistical prediction by response surface methodology, more enzyme activity (7.11 U/mL) could be realized at 0.6% Tween 20, 1.7% glucose, 55°C temperature, and 1.8% L-asparagine.
+The in-silico studies also established that the binding site is located at the N-terminal domain and the active site flexible loop.
+Additionally, it contained Thr36, Ala47, Tyr50, Glu84, Asp117, Thr116, Met142, Lys189, Thr193, and Thr192 as the conserved and functional residues in L-ASNase.
+It was concluded that B. velezensis SE114 produced L-ASNase type II in the present study.
 The statistical optimization results also showed that Tween 20, glucose, temperature, and L-asparagine were significant variables affecting the L-ASNase production.
 In addition, temperature and L-asparagine had noteworthy interactions.

 Keywords